The Profit-Driven Energy Paradox

 So how does it work?

-minimal carbon eliminates unnecessary elements that contribute to excessive energy consumption, such as tracking, advertising, third-party traffic, autoplay videos, video backgrounds, outdated browser support, complex scripts, effects, and web fonts.
+minimal carbon eliminates unnecessary elements and systemic bottlenecks that contribute to excessive energy consumption, such as tracking, advertising, third-party traffic, autoplay videos, video backgrounds, outdated browser support, complex scripts, effects, and web fonts.
 Instead, it focuses on optimizing performance by employing modern image and video formats, resizing images appropriately, compressing data, using browser-native fonts, and compressing HTML, JavaScript, and CSS source codes.
 Furthermore, it leverages sustainable server infrastructure to reduce the overall ecological footprint while maintaining functionality and user experience.

 GEO-Ranking vs SEO-Ranking